threatrack/ghidra-patchdiff-correlator/README.md

 - Add option to only return the highest scoring match(es) for each function instead of the cross product of all functions.
 - In `BasicBlockMnemonicFunctionBulker.hashes()` use a proper hashing algorithm to hash the basic blocks.
 - Use `symbol.getSource() == SourceType.DEFAULT` to detect undefined symbols instead of `.startswith("FUN_"`.
+- **Add script that colors changes in the destination program.
+So we can use Graph View to assess changes.**